 THINGS TO CONSIDER WHEN CHOOSING A PHONE PLAN

 Phone plans in Japan are ridiculously expensive by western standards, especially for those who live in Europe.
 When picking a plan, make sure you consider whether you call a lot, or depend on the internet more.
 As far as the internet are you going to be using a lot of your data or are you often in areas with wifi?
 Do you want an iPhone or Samsung you can use when you move abroad, or are you content with a Japan-only phone model?
 If you end up not liking the plan you picked, you can always switch providers, the MNP (my number portability) options allow you to carry your phone over, and some companies will pay for the termination of your contract with the provider you’re switching from.

-If you buy a smartphone at docomo, au or softbank, in general, you will have a contract for 2 years, which means you don’t have to pay the entire price of the smartphone but if you want to change the mobile company, you have to pay a canceling fee.
+If you buy a smartphone at docomo, au or softbank, in general, you will have a contract for 2 years, which means you don’t have to pay the entire price of the smartphone but if you want to change the mobile company, you have to pay a canceling fee (which is capped to about $10 by law).
 Recently the Japanese government pointed it out as a problem so, in near future, this system is bound to change.

 WHICH SIM PLAN IS THE CHEAPEST?

 As I noted above, you have whether talking a calling plan or data plan.
 Generally, people take a former but if you want to ecomise by using an application for calling, a later could be your choice.
 The huge difference between two is that for a data plan, you can cancel a contract without a penalty whenever you want, but not for a calling plan.